Explore solutions built for your industry

 Source: U.S. Bureau of Labor Statistics

-Up until now, the Department of Labor’s Occupational Safety and Health Administration (OSHA) has pursued charges against employers for heat-related illness primarily in outdoor environments.
+Up until now, the Department of Labor’s Occupational Safety and Health Administration (OSHA) has pursued charges against employers who do not prevent heat-related illness primarily in outdoor environments.
 Then two years ago, the public interest group Public Citizen and 111 other safety and labor groups urged legislators to create a federal standard for protecting workers from heat stress for both outdoor and indoor workers.

-In response to these growing demands, in September the White House announced expanded efforts by the U.S. Department of Labor to address heat-related illness.
-As part of the president’s interagency effort and commitment to workplace safety, climate resilience, and environmental justice, OSHA is initiating enhanced measures to protect workers in hot environments and reduce the dangers of ambient heat.
+In response to these growing demands, in September the White House announced expanded efforts by the U.S. Department of Labor to address heat-related illness in warehouse facilities and outdoors.
+As part of the president’s interagency effort and commitment to workplace safety, climate resilience, and environmental justice, OSHA is initiating enhanced measures to protect facility workers in hot spot environments and reduce the dangers of ambient heat.

 To emphasize its concern and take necessary action, OSHA is implementing an enforcement initiative on heat-related hazards, developing a National Emphasis Program on heat inspections, and launching a rulemaking process to develop a workplace heat standard.
 In addition, the agency is forming a National Advisory Committee on Occupational Safety and Health Heat Injury and Illness Prevention Work Group to share best practices to protect workers.